Rbfinch/grepq/README.md

 - JSON support for pattern file input and `tune` command output, allowing named regex sets and named regex patterns
 - use **predicates** to filter on the header field (= record ID line) using a regex, minimum sequence length, and minimum average quality score (supports Phred+33 and Phred+64)
 - does not match false positives
-- output matched sequences to one of three formats
+- output matched sequences to one of four formats
 - tune your pattern file with the `tune` command
 - supports inverted matching with the `inverted` command
 - plays nicely with your unix workflows